Igben-Nehemiah/stirling-engine-model/README.md

 #TODO

--   Add basic power cycles
+-   Add basic power cycles (Stirling and others)
 -   Review nanofluids and their history in thermal conductivity enhancement.
 This includes describing what models have already been used to approximate their behaviour and critically review their applicability.